 I suspect some writers also fear describing these moments because they feel pressure to make them arousing.
 They know they will be giggled at, and possibly even judged personally, if their fictional sex is awkward or not sexy.
 My way around that is to refuse to think of the text's function that way.
 The goal of these passages is not to arouse; they are simply part of the story, as receiving a letter or taking a flight might be.
 They serve, as every other scene or action does, to illuminate character.
 They are part of the emotional narrative.
 That abandoning of all pornographic intent is a relief for a writer—it means I don't have to worry if my sex scenes are arousing or not.
 All I care about is whether the reader cares or not what is going on.

 I hope she does.
 Because I can't imagine understanding fictional characters without understanding what they do in bed.
 In fact, I would say this about real people too.

-Russell Smith's latest book is Girl Crazy.
-Smith was born in South Africa and raised in Halifax.
+Russell Smith was born in South Africa and raised in Halifax.
 His debut novel, How Insensitive, was a finalist for the Governor General’s Award.
 Both his short story collection, Young Men, and his novel Muriella Pent were shortlisted for the Toronto Book Award.
-He is also the author of Noise; The Princess and the Whiskheads (a fable); Diana: A Diary in the Second Person; and the style guide Men’s Style.
+He is also the author of Noise; The Princess and the Whiskheads (a fable); Diana: A Diary in the Second Person; the style guide Men’s Style, and the novel Girl Crazy.
 Smith works regularly with the CBC and The Globe and Mail.